 Effective legal writing

-Practical and interactive online workshop, with trainer monitoring of drafting in breakout rooms.
+Practical and interactive online workshop, with trainer monitoring of writing in breakout rooms.

 PSC elective or for solicitors at all levels.
 Content and duration can be varied.
 Combines well with one-to-ones.